amanpalariya/console-game/README.md

 ## Processing
 The console is driven by a clock whose frequency is decided during compile time.
-At every tick, code corresponding to the current state is executed - computation, updating display, changing the state, etc.
+At every tick, code corresponding to the current state is executed - computation, updating the display, changing the state, etc.

-> The games may run at different speed at different frequencies.
+> The games may run at different speeds at different frequencies.

 # The Language